gabolecointere/nostress/README.md

 Just clone this repo and run npm install or yarn install, and make sure to create a .env file with the variables which fit your environment.
 There's an example.env file you can use as guide.

+## EXTRA

+Take a look at this CLI tool to help you create Models and Controllers with the common boilerplate Quickly https://github.com/gabolecointere/gabocli